Kitware/geowatch/docs/watch_cli.rst

-Important WATCH Scripts
+Important GEOWATCH Scripts
 -----------------------

-The SMART WATCH module comes with a command line interface (CLI).
-This can be invoked via ``python -m watch --help`` (note: if the module has been pip installed ``python -m watch`` can be replaced with ``smartwatch`` for primary CLI commands).
+The GEOWATCH module comes with a command line interface (CLI).
+This can be invoked via ``geowatch --help`` (note: alternatively you can invoke the module directly via python using ``python -m geowatch``).

-In these examples we use the ``smartwatch`` invocation to be concise, but you can simply replace them with ``python -m smartwatch`` if your shell does not support the entrypoint.
+In these examples we use the ``geowatch`` invocation to be concise, but you can simply replace them with ``python -m geowatch`` if your shell does not support the entrypoint.

 The following is a list of the primary CLI commands:

-* ``smartwatch find_dvc --help`` - Helper to return the path the the WATCH DVC Repo (if it is a known location)
+* ``geowatch find_dvc --help`` - Helper to return the path the the GEOWATCH DVC Repo (if it is a known location)

-* ``smartwatch stats --help`` - Print statistics about a kwcoco file with a focus on sensor / channel frequency and region information.
+* ``geowatch stats --help`` - Print statistics about a kwcoco file with a focus on sensor / channel frequency and region information.

-* ``smartwatch coco_intensity_histograms --help`` - Show per-band / per-sensor histograms of pixel intensities.
+* ``geowatch coco_intensity_histograms --help`` - Show per-band / per-sensor histograms of pixel intensities.
 This is useful for acessing the harmonization between sensors.

-* ``smartwatch coco_visualize_videos --help`` - Visualize a video sequence with and without annotations.
+* ``geowatch coco_visualize_videos --help`` - Visualize a video sequence with and without annotations.
 This can also create an animation of arbitrary feature channels.

-* ``smartwatch coco_align_geotiffs --help`` - Crop a set of unstructured kwcoco file (that registers a set of geotiffs) into a TA-2 ready kwcoco file containing cropped video sequences corresponding to each region in a specified set of regions files.
+* ``geowatch coco_align_geotiffs --help`` - Crop a set of unstructured kwcoco file (that registers a set of geotiffs) into a TA-2 ready kwcoco file containing cropped video sequences corresponding to each region in a specified set of regions files.

-* ``smartwatch reproject_annotations --help`` - Project annotations from raw site/region models onto the pixel space of a kwcoco file.
+* ``geowatch reproject_annotations --help`` - Project annotations from raw site/region models onto the pixel space of a kwcoco file.
 This also propogates these annotations in time as needed.

-* ``smartwatch kwcoco_to_geojson --help`` - Transform "saliency" or "class" heatmaps into tracked geojson site models, and optionally score these with IARPA metrics.
+* ``geowatch kwcoco_to_geojson --help`` - Transform "saliency" or "class" heatmaps into tracked geojson site models, and optionally score these with IARPA metrics.

 Using ``--help`` shows the top level modal CLI: